SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/overview/details.en.md

 As the web becomes more complicated and new technologies are added to websites, it's the mission of this project to keep up with them where possible.
-Being an open source project,
+Being an open-source project,
-this support is provided through the generous donation of time from many volunteers, every one of which has a “day job”.
+this support is provided through the generous donation of time from many volunteers, every one of which has a “day job.”

 Another mission of the project is to encourage more volunteers to partake in this effort,